| Copyright | Lennart Kolmodin |

 > decode v :: Exp OpE "*" (IntE 7) (OpE "/" (IntE 4) (IntE 2))

-The lazy ByteString that results from encode
+The lazy ByteString that results from encode can be written to

 disk, and read from disk using Data.ByteString.Lazy IO functions,